 The starkness of this setting seems to have a calming effect, and for a few moments, at least, the crowd is mostly subdued.
 Nevertheless, few can resist the impulse to pose for a picture with the obelisk.
 Photographing it by itself turns out to be a waiting game, and a good ten minutes passes before there is a momentary break in the parade of grinning tourists snapping selfies.

 Considering what happened here that day gives me an involuntary shudder.
 You cannot help but imagine the indescribably violent event.
 In an instant, an unremarkable hunk of dull gray trans-uranic metal the size of a softball was transformed into a seething plasma hotter than the center of the sun, so violently energetic that anything it touched would have been instantly disaggregated into its constituent atoms.
 For a moment blazed a light of astronomically rare brilliance, never before seen on this planet.
 You imagine the Universe sitting up and taking notice of this abrupt and unexpected release of primordial energy in a formerly quiet sector.
-At the moment of the explosion, J. Robert Oppenheimer, known as the Father of the Bomb, is supposed to have quoted the Bhagavad Gita: “I am become death, shatterer of worlds.”
+At the moment of the explosion, J. Robert Oppenheimer, known as the Father of the Bomb, claimed to have quoted the Bhagavad Gita: “I am become death, shatterer of worlds.”
 I choose a less erudite selection for my imagined reenactment, recalling instead the fictional words of Obi Wan Kenobi: “I feel a great disturbance in the Force.”

 A short shuttle bus ride from the parking lot is the Johnson family ranch house, which served as headquarters for the Trinity project after its inhabitants were sent packing.
 Except for some minor maintenance, the house has been left exactly as it was when the last workers departed.
 In the days leading up to the test the house also served as an impromptu clean room for the final assembly of the bomb’s plutonium core, a fact driven home by the sign reading “Plutonium Assembly Room” which still hangs, helpfully, in the middle of the front room.
 Along every wall of the tiny room, maybe fifteen by fifteen, are wooden benches where the dicey, delicate work was carried out.
 A series of rare, once-classified photos hanging above the workbenches document the process.
 To reduce the threat of contamination by ever-present dust, the doors and windows were shut tight and every crack and seam in the house was completely sealed, and so the house became unbearably hot in the intense summer sun.

 It occurs to me that every principal in the Manhattan Project must have passed through these doors in the days leading up to the test.
 Oppenheimer, Groves, Szilard, von Neumann, Teller.
 They were all here.
 It is a weird and unsettling experience to be in a place of so much concentrated history, and the hairs on the back of my neck involuntarily stand up at the eeriness of it.
-It is almost as though the energy of those who stood at this juncture of history somehow lingers.
+It is almost as though the energy of those who stood at this juncture of history still somehow lingers.
 I notice the younger of my two companions wearing what might almost qualify as a stricken look, which concerns me a little because after knowing her only two days I have developed quite a crush.
 She says “I swear I can feel their presence.”
 Which might ordinarily strike me as kind of flaky, except it happens to be exactly what I am also thinking.

 Trinity was the fruit of the Manhattan Project, the massive, ultra-secret program to develop the atomic bomb.
 The idea of a powerful new weapon was first brought to the attention of President Franklin Roosevelt in a letter written by Albert Einstein in August of 1939, which drew on discoveries that had been made by scientists working in–ironically–Nazi Germany, the previous year.